Every noncompact surface is a leaf of a minimal foliation: Generic transverse gluing

 \subsection{Generic gluings}

-The foliation obtained from $\FF^\triangleright$ and $\FF^\triangleleft$ by identifying the transverse parabolic tori via a homeomorphism induced by an element $c\in\cZ^0_+(\ell;0)$ can be also considered as a suspension of a group action plus Dehn fillings.
+The foliation obtained from $\FF^\triangleright$ and $\FF^\triangleleft$ by identifying the transverse parabolic tori via a homeomorphism $\Psi_c$ (defined in Notation 3.8) from an element $c\in\cZ^{0}_+(\ell;0)$ can also be considered as a suspension of a group action plus Dehn fillings.